Eurojust

 Cooperation between Switzerland and Eurojust

-In practice, Switzerland had already established a working relationship with Eurojust on a case-by-case basis prior to the conclusion of the agreement.
-This collaboration was legally formalised in 2008 through the bilateral agreement, which delineated the extent of cooperation between the two parties and outlined the specific types of information that could be exchanged, as well as the methods for doing so.
+The collaboration with Eurojust was legally formalised in 2008 through the bilateral agreement, which delineated the extent of cooperation between the two parties and outlined the specific types of information that could be exchanged, as well as the methods for doing so.
 The agreement also set stringent data protection standards.

 Within the European Union's institutional architecture, Eurojust serves as a key component of judicial cooperation in criminal matters.
 Each EU member state contributes to Eurojust by seconding a national member, who is typically a prosecutor or judge.
 The governing body of Eurojust is its College, which is composed of national members who are tasked with liaising with their national judicial system.
 Third countries, such as Switzerland, may second a liaison prosecutor to Eurojust.
-Switzerland has been sending a liaison prosecutor since 2015.
+Switzerland has been sending a liaison prosecutor since 2015 and additionally a deputy liaison prosecutor since 2018.
 The agreement also stipulates that the Federal Office of Justice (FOJ) will serve as the Swiss point of contact with Eurojust.

 Chronology